Meat Loaf: 1980s

 In 1979, Steinman started to work on Bad for Good, the intended follow-up to 1977's Bat Out of Hell.
 During that time, a combination of touring, drugs and exhaustion had caused Meat Loaf to lose his voice.
-Without a singer, and pressured by the record company, Steinman decided that he should sing on Bad for Good himself, and write a new album for Meat Loaf; the result was Dead Ringer, which was released in September 1981, after the release of Steinman's Bad for Good.
-Meat Loaf then played the role of Travis Redfish in the movie Roadie until his singing voice returned.
+Without a singer, and pressured by the record company, Steinman decided that he should sing on Bad for Good himself.
+While Steinman worked on Bad for Good, Meat Loaf played the role of Travis Redfish in the movie Roadie until his singing voice returned.
+Steinman then wrote a new album for Meat Loaf, Dead Ringer, which was released in September 1981.
 Steinman had written five new songs which, in addition to the track "More Than You Deserve" (sung by Meat Loaf in the stage musical of the same name) and a reworked monologue, formed the album Dead Ringer, which was produced by Meat Loaf and Stephan Galfas, with backing tracks produced by Todd Rundgren, Jimmy Iovine, and Steinman.
-In 1976, Meat\loaf appeared on the track "Keeper Keep Us", from the Intergalactic Touring Band's self-titled album, produced by Galfas.
+In 1976, Meat Loaf appeared on the track "Keeper Keep Us", from the Intergalactic Touring Band's self-titled album, produced by Galfas.
 The song "Dead Ringer for Love" was the pinnacle of the album, and launched Meat Loaf to even greater success.
 While it failed to chart in the US, it reached No. 5 in the United Kingdom and stayed in the UK Singles Chart for 19 weeks.
 Cher provided the lead female vocals in the song.

 On December 5, 1981, Meat Loaf and the Neverland Express were the musical guests for Saturday Night Live where he and former fellow Rocky Horror Picture Show actor Tim Curry performed a skit depicting a One-Stop Rocky Horror Shop.
-Also on the show, Curry performed "The Zucchini Song" and Meat Loaf & the Neverland Express performed "Bat Out of Hell" and "Promised Land".
+Also on the show, Curry performed "The Zucchini Song" and Meat Loaf & the Neverland Express performed "Bat Out of Hell" and "Promised Land."